abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 > This document is for who want to fully understand and customize the database structure comes with [the application startup template](Startup-Templates/Application.md).
 If you simply want to create entities and manage your code first migrations, just follow [the startup tutorials](Tutorials/Index.md).

+### Source Code

+You can find the source code of the example project referenced by this document [here](https://github.com/abpframework/abp/tree/dev/samples/EfCoreMigrationDemo).
+However, you need to read and understand this document in order to understand the example project's source code.

 ## About the EF Core Code First Migrations

 Entity Framework Core provides an easy to use and powerful [database migration system](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/).
 ABP Framework [startup templates](Startup-Templates/Index.md) take the advantage of this system to allow you to develop your application in a standard way.